koszullab/E_coli_analysis/README.md

 # Removal of intermediar file
 rm p1_p2_merged
 ```
-At this stage, you should have a file containing these information:
+At this stage, you have a file (output_alignment_idpt.dat.ind3) containing these information organized as such:
 ```
 chr1 104180 16 chr1 104057 0
 chr1 3570510 16 chr1 3570450 0